formulahendry/vscode-dotnet-test-explorer/README.md

 * `dotnet-test-explorer.leftClickAction`: What happens when a test in the list is left clicked.
 (Default is **gotoTest**)

 ## Known issues
+##### Go to test does not work with multiple workspaces
+This is because of limitations in the omnisharp extensions.
+We can only navigate to symbols which are in the currently selected workspace.

 ##### Test result is not shown in codelens / tree
 Try and change the setting dotnet-test-explorer.pathForResultFile to point to a folder you have access right too.
 Code lense functionality also requires the [C# extension](https://marketplace.visualstudio.com/items?itemName=ms-vscode.csharp))